The difference between offsetting and carbon footprint

 Today we are going to talk about two basic concepts of the carbon credit market that, at first, can generate some confusion.
 But with contextualization and better understanding of the meaning of each of these concepts, you will surely comprehend the importance of both for the health of the planet.

 We’ve already talked on the Blog about how you can calculate the amount of greenhouse gas emissions in your year and better measure their impacts on the health of our planet by discovering what we call the carbon footprint.
 After performing this calculation, you can offset this footprint with carbon credits.

 Because they are mostly mentioned together, the two things are sometimes confused.
 Check below for details on each term:

-The possibility exists because conservation projects for the Amazon rainforest are directly benefiting from the environmental compensation act.
-In other words, once you or your company calculates its impacts, you can reduce that same damage through the MOSS carbon credit.
+The possibility exists because conservation projects for the Amazon rainforest are benefiting from the environmental compensation act.
+In other words, once you or your company calculates its impacts, you can reduce that same damage through the Moss’ MCO2 token.

-When a company or enterprise attacks the ecosystem, it is responsible for environmental compensation, with the objective of balancing the environmental impacts caused in that region.
+When a company or enterprise pollutes the ecosystem with greenhouse gases (GHG), it is responsible for environmental compensation, with the objective of balancing the environmental impacts caused in that region.